Chiark-Collective/covertreex/README.md

 The `covertreex.api.Runtime` façade now mirrors every CLI flag (backend, precision, scope caps, residual gates, prefilters, stream tiling, etc.).
 For non-CLI consumers, configuration can still be driven by environment variables read during import, but the CLI is the source of truth for supported knobs.
 Highlights:

 - `Runtime(...).activate()` installs an in-process configuration without mutating `os.environ`.
-- All residual gate/prefilter settings (lookup paths, margins, audits, membership caps, forced whitening, etc.) are addressable via CLI flags or `Runtime` keyword arguments.
+- All residual settings (membership caps, forced whitening, etc.) are addressable via CLI flags or `Runtime` keyword arguments.
 - CLI runs always emit batch-level telemetry (`BenchmarkLogWriter`) unless `--no-log-file` is passed, so reproductions include scope budgets, kernel/whitened counters, and resource snapshots.
 Render those logs with `pcct telemetry render ...` for Markdown/JSON/CSV views.
 - Seed handling is unified through `Runtime.seeds` / `SeedPack`; reuse the same values (or `--global-seed`) to regenerate runs that should match byte-for-byte.